fizzle77/JAFDTC/doc/README.md

   [here](#interacting-with-dcs)
   for further details.

+> Importing a configuration will implicitly clear all links to other configurations that may
+> have been in place at the time of export.

 The overflow menu (exposed by clicking on the "..." button) holds two commands,

 * *Settings* opens up the